SiddhaK17/Mile-Km-Converter-GUI/README.md

   - **Widget System**: Used for input fields (`Entry`), text display (`Label`), and triggers (`Button`).
   - **Geometry Management**: The `grid()` system organizes the layout into intuitive rows and columns.
   - **Event Loop Handling**: Tkinter’s internal mainloop ensures continuous listening for user events (typing, clicking).
-- **Event-Driven Architecture** – Instead of executing sequentially, the application responds to **user events** (such as button clicks), making it highly interactive.
+- **Event Driven Architecture** – Instead of executing sequentially, the application responds to **user events** (such as button clicks), making it highly interactive.
 - **Functional Abstraction** – The conversion logic is encapsulated within the `miles_to_km()` function, adhering to modular design and promoting code reusability.
 - **Mathematical Transformation** – Implements the universally recognized formula:
 `Kilometers = Miles × 1.609`
-ensuring accuracy through floating-point calculations.
+ensuring accuracy through floating point calculations.
 - **UI/UX Considerations** – Labels and spacing (`padx`, `pady`) are applied to enhance clarity, readability, and visual balance.
-- **Error Prevention by Design** – Input validation is inherently enforced by expecting numeric values, minimizing potential user-side errors.
+- **Error Prevention by Design** – Input validation is inherently enforced by expecting numeric values, minimizing potential user side errors.

-> Collectively, these technologies and principles demonstrate a well-structured foundation for **desktop application development** while simultaneously reinforcing **problem-solving and design thinking** skills.
+> Collectively, these technologies and principles demonstrate a well structured foundation for **desktop application development** while simultaneously reinforcing **problem solving and design thinking** skills.

 ---